alexander-wood/tech-writing-samples/regions.md

 4. At this point, you can run `fly status -a example-postgres` to see your database cluster.
 5. Finally, run `fly pg attach --example-app example-postgres` to attach your cluster to your application.
 This creates a `DATABASE_URL` secret in your application and makes it available as an environment variable.

 At this point, the database cluster is running!
-However, in order to get all of the performance benefits of multi-region PostgreSQL, you may need to configure the connection string in your application logic.
+However, in order to get all of the performance benefits of multi-region PostgreSQL, you will need to configure the connection string in your application logic.

 ### Configuring the Connection String
 By default, the generated connection string uses port `5432` to connect to PostgreSQL.
 This port always forwards to a writable instance.
 Thus, you'll need to update your application logic to connect on port `5433` in regions which are not the primary.